All Episodes

 Now, this is key.

-I said yesterday that I I think that what's happening here, there's a there's an anger, there's a rage, and there is an effort here to totally restructure American society and American culture, that there is a desire on the part of the Obama White House and the Liberal Democrats in Congress to expand the welfare state to include many of the middle class and even some in the upper middle class by so damaging the economy that nobody has any choice but then to take unemployment,
+I said yesterday that I think that what's happening here, there's an anger, there's a rage, and there is an effort here to totally restructure American society and American culture, that there is a desire on the part of the Obama White House and the liberal Democrats in Congress to expand the welfare state to include many of the middle class and even some in the upper middle class by so damaging the economy that nobody has any choice but then to take unemployment,

-Here is Biden as he addresses the mayors while the stock markets in free fall, the banks, Citibank is hovering around two bucks.
+While the stock market's in free fall, the banks, Citibank is hovering around $2.

-Now the Citibank floor is five dollars.
+Now, the Citibank floor is $5.

-Uh so people a little comforted by that, but still Citigroup hovering around two bucks, it was under it for a little while this morning.
+So people are a little comforted by that, but still Citigroup hovering around two bucks.

-Other bank stocks are also on the way down, and here's what Biden said.
+Other bank stocks are also on the way down.

 It's very interesting.